 Yes, there has been a renewed vigor in growing corn.
 Corn farming peaks to a high level, literally and figuratively.
 This is so, at least in our remote, mountainous part of Sarangani.
 And so it is with zero tillage and no-till farming.
 Where only the foot of mountains to both sides of Bluan River having relatively flat terrain were previously devoted to corn, even those with steep slopes and the peaks have, since April of this year, been put to use.

-There’s the rain, but the main reason is that the stack Btrr corn has become available at affordable prices.
+There’s the rain, but the main reason is that Bt corn has become available at affordable prices.
 This variety had been genetically modified to contain genes which enable it to produce endotoxin (within the plant) which causes toxicity to lepidopteran insects like the corn borer.
-The variety is likewise resistant to glyphosate, a systemic, nonselective post emergence herbicide hence the “rr” for round-up ready.
+The variety is likewise resistant to glyphosate, a systemic, nonselective post emergence herbicide.

 This built-in resistance to glyphosate allows the blanket spray application of the herbicide to kill target weeds without injuring the corn crop.
 It also introduced the farmers to other herbicides and their proper use including various selective and non-selective weed killers.